KubaM381/WebBuilder/README.md

    `js/README.md` for "who does what").
-2. If you're picking up cart-focus-editor work, read `docs/CART_EDITOR_TASKS.md` first — it is the current, authoritative task list for that area (including flagged open questions that need product-owner sign-off before implementing).
+2. If you're picking up cart-focus-editor work, read `docs/CART_EDITOR_TASKS.md` first — it is the current, authoritative task list for that area.
-3. No drive-by refactors — if a structural improvement seems useful, propose it instead of doing it unasked (or note it under `docs/CART_EDITOR_TASKS.md`'s "Open questions / parking lot" if you're already there for other reasons).
+3. No drive-by refactors — if a structural improvement seems useful, propose it instead of doing it unasked.
 4. Always add new persistable state fields to `core/storage.js` too (`createSnapshot`/`applySnapshot`) — note that nested fields under `state.cartConfig`/`state.background`/etc. are already covered since